-NESTLED on the edge of HINCHINGBROOKE COUNTRY PARK, a 170 ACRE HAVEN of OPEN GRASSLANDS, MATURE WOODLANDS, WILDFLOWER MEADOWS & SERENE LAKES, this BEAUTIFULLY PRESENTED 1138 sq ft FOUR DOBLE BEDROOM, TWO BATHROOM TOWNHOUSE offers an IDYLLIC RETREAT for FAMILIES, NATURE LOVERS & OUTDOOR ENTHUSIASTS.
+NESTLED on the edge of HINCHINGBROOKE COUNTRY PARK, a 170 ACRE HAVEN of OPEN GRASSLANDS, MATURE WOODLANDS, WILDFLOWER MEADOWS & SERENE LAKES, this BEAUTIFULLY PRESENTED 1138 sq ft FOUR DOUBLE BEDROOM, TWO BATHROOM TOWNHOUSE offers an IDYLLIC RETREAT for FAMILIES, NATURE LOVERS & OUTDOOR ENTHUSIASTS.
 The park, a proud recipient of the PRESTIGIOUS GREEN FLAG AWARD since 2018, features a POPULAR 2.3 MILE CIRCULAR TRAIL with STUNNING VIEWS, perfect for hiking and running.
 Just 0.8 miles from HUNTINGDON TRAIN STATION with direct access to LONDON KINGS CROSS in under an hour, this stylish home is also within WALKING DISTANCE of the highly regarded HINCHINGBROOKE SECONDARY SCHOOL & HINCHINGBROOKE HOSPITAL blending the tranquility of nature with exceptional connectivity and convenience.

-**GUIDE PRICE of £375,000 to £400,000**
+**GUIDE PRICE of £350,000 to £375,000**

 PROPERTY MEASUREMENTS